-Within the College of Health and Human Services are the School of Nursing, the School of Hospitality, Sport and Tourism Management, the Department of Human Services, the Department of Kinesiology and Health Promotion, and the Department of Athletic Training Education Program.
+Within the College of Health and Human Services are the School of Nursing, the Department of Social Work Human Services, the Department of Kinesiology and Health Promotion, and the Department of Athletic Training Education Program.

-The college is committed to meeting the challenges of the next decade; hence, it emphasizes quality teaching and values scholardiverse and complex society through change, advocacy and leadership within their communities.
-As part of ongoing planning and evaluation, the College of Health and Human Services regularly evaluates student learning outcomes for each degree program.
+The college is committed to meeting the challenges of the next decade; hence, it emphasizes quality teaching and values scholarly activity.
+The college is committed to the development of its